pedditarakaraviteja/HospitalChargesforInpatients-Mapreduce/README.md

     * Language :
      Language used for map reducing is  python
     *  What kind of chart will you use to display your results?
-     I will use bar chat to display results.
+     I will use pie chart to display the results.